Are graduate studies available for this program? No

 Can you minor in this program?
 Yes

-Emphasis within the major: fiction, poetry, dramatic writing, creative nonfiction
+Emphasis within the minor: fiction, poetry, dramatic writing, creative nonfiction

 This department helps student artists develop their personal styles and technical skills.